Resolution #1 in 2018

 - Joco Reusable Glass Coffee Mugs with silicone sleeve.
 Yes it has silicone lids but this is something you will use for years and it is still preferable to single use coffee cups.

-- Ecoffee cups – made from bamboo fibres.
+- Ecoffee cups (as pictured) – made from bamboo fibres.
 You can get these on Amazon and several online health retailers.
 Bamboo has antibacterial properties, lasts for a couple years and is both sustainable and biodegradable.
 A winner.
 Look nice too.

 - Cambridge Coffee Aroma Eco Travel Mug – also made from bamboo.